loopandlearn/news/docs/index.md

 Liquid Glass made its way to Trio, alarms finally work the way they were always supposed to … and more!
 The release also introduces a new connection method for Omnipod.
-Dash users on Atlas Pods with iPhone 16 or 17e models should see a massive improvement, without needing Pod Keep Alive anymore.
+Dash users on Atlas Pods with iPhone 16 or 17e models should see a massive improvement.

-Starting with v1.0, Trio releases are named after the candy, sweets and hypo treats that got us there – and after the long nights, the meetings, the conference halls and all that snack munching, v1.x is Gummy Clusters.
+> Starting with v1.0, Trio releases are named after the candy, sweets and hypo treats that got us there – and after the long nights, the meetings, the conference halls and all that snack munching, v1.x is **Gummy Clusters**.

 ### IMPORTANT